 The information below applies to the University of the Pacific, McGeorge School of Law Salzburg Summer Abroad Program.

 This program is open to all students enrolled in a fully-accredited college or university.
 Students must have at least sophomore standing and have completed at least one year of full- or part-time study at one of these approved or accredited colleges or universities.
-Students must have a minimum GPA of 2.9 (students with a lower GPA may request a waiver upon the showing of good cause) and be at least 18 years old by June 30, 2019.
-A disciplinary clearance from each student’s college or university is required.
+Students must have a minimum GPA of 2.9 (students with a lower GPA may request a waiver upon a showing of good cause) and be at least 18 years old by June 30, 2020.

 Students enrolled in colleges or universities other than University of the Pacific should check with their appropriate school official regarding procedures to follow for transfer of credit earned from participation in classroom courses toward fulfilling degree requirements.
-Acceptance of any credit or grade for any course taken in the program, is subject to determination by the student's home law school.
+Acceptance of any credit or grade for any course taken in the program, is subject to determination by the student's home undergraduate institution.

 Class schedules, lecturers, and topics covered (i.e., the "syllabus") may be adjusted based on availability of lecturers or facilities.
 Visits to legal institutions or other tours and events may be altered based on the availability of facilities, guides, or lecturers, etc. Students will be provided with as much notice as possible and appropriate substitution will be provided.
 Adjustments will not substantially affect the content of the program, and do not constitute a "substantial modification" of the program.